 They all have one thing in common: They come from women and men who value their health enough to go out of their way to ASK exactly how Pelvic Physical Therapy can help them achieve their goal of returning to great health.

 The questions, and the honest answers which follow, are in no particular order.
-And I’ll use all the questions as the context for my response about what PT is, and what we can do (for you) here at Back in Motion Sport and Spine.
+And I’ll use all the questions as the context for my response about what PT is, and what we can do (for you) here at Back In Motion Physical Therapy & Performance.

 It’s the latter that is important for you to understand…because very few Physical Therapy clinics in Fort Myers, offer the Pelvic Floor PT service, in the standout way that we do.